aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/open-source-judaism/radio-613-an-interview-with-aharon-varady-on-open-source-judaism.html.md

 <body>
 Title: An interview with Aharon Varady on Open Source Judaism (Radio613, 2010)<br />
 Primary contributor: aharon-nissn.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=1161">http://opensiddur.org/?p=1161</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=1161">http://opensiddur.org/?p=1161</a>
 <p />
 <hr />